-NOTE: Side return-air openings can only be used in UPFLOW configurations.
-Do not use side return-air openings in DOWNFLOW or HORIZONTAL configurations.
+NOTE: Side return-air openings can be used in UPFLOW and some HORIZONTAL configurations.
+Do not use side return-air openings in DOWNFLOW configuration.
 See Fig. 21, 22, and 23.

 Downflow Installation

 NOTE: The furnace must be pitched as shown in Fig. 19 for proper condensate drainage.